soficshifts/conky-lua-cairo/README-DIALS.md

 [cpu.conf](./cpu.conf) is a Conky configuration that demos the two dials, however, they may be a bit resource hungry with such fast refresh rates.
 You can decide for yourself.
 My use case was environmental data (obvious from the screenshots) that only refreshes every minute.

-This will show the usage of CPU0 and CPU1 (so you CPU should be at least dual core). along with memory used.
+This will show the usage of CPU0 and CPU1 (so you CPU should be at least dual core), along with memory used.

 *Make sure you change `cpu.conf` conky file's `lua_load` property to the absolute path to the lua script.*